 At any time you can move cards between your libraries and techpacks.
 With each card, you can also save or import its associated description, image, annotations, comments, attachments, and keywords or map selected columns.

-1. How to move cards between libraries and techpacks
+1a.
+How to copy cards between libraries and techpacks

 Step 1: Open your Library shortcut panel by clicking on this icon located on the top navigation bar on your techpack board page.